-Most modular accounting and business management (ERP) systems also have a System module which includes the basic house-keeping functions as well as the licence control.
+Most modular accounting and business management (ERP) systems also have a System module that includes the basic housekeeping functions as well as the licence control.

-With Pegasus Opera 3 most of the modules cost between £800 – £1,100 each plus there are some additional features which complement modules at a reduced cost.
+With Pegasus Opera 3 most of the modules cost between £800 – £1,100 each plus there are some additional features that complement modules at a reduced cost.

 Number of concurrent users